merlos/iOS-Open-GPX-Tracker/README.md

 # Main Features

- - Displays tracking information in a map
+ - Displays tracking route in a map
  - Supports Apple Map Kit, [Open Street Map](http://wiki.openstreetmap.org/wiki/Tile_usage_policy), [Open Cycle Map](http://www.opencyclemap.org) and [Carto DB](http://www.cartodb.com) as map sources
+ - Support of offline maps (of browsed areas) __new!__
  - Pause / Resume tracking
  - Add waypoint to user location
  - Add waypoint to any place in the map with a long press
  - Edit waypoint name
  - Drag & Drop waypoint pin
- - Remove waypoints
+ - Remove waypoint
  - Send by email saved session (track + waypoints)
  - Load on map a saved session and continue tracking
+ - Displays current location and altitude
  - Displays tracked time
  - Displays tracked distance (total and current segment)
  - File sharing through iTunes __new!__
+ - Settings
+    - Offline caching activation
+    - Clear chache
+    - Select the map.

 # Install

 The app is [available on the App Store](https://itunes.apple.com/app/open-gpx-tracker/id984503772) since May 2015.
-This version uses Apple Maps as tile server.

 Another option to install the app is to download the source code and compile it by yourself using Xcode.
 If you want to run it on a device, you also need an Apple developer account.